ARCTraining/hpc2-software/book/course/theory.md

 #### Interpreters

 An interpreter reads and executes source code directly.
-They generally runs code slower than a compiled executable as it has to compile code every time the code is run, but there are optimisations such as bytecode compilation and caching that can vastly improve performance.
+They generally run code slower than a compiled executable as it has to compile code every time the code is run, but there are optimisations such as bytecode compilation and caching that can vastly improve performance.

 Python is a popular interpreted language and the most common interpreter is the default, [CPython](https://en.wikipedia.org/wiki/CPython).